gabjauf/temple/readme.md

 - `npm link`
 - Command should now be available as `temple`

+## Creating a template

+Templates are a directory with the following files / folders:

+- config.json => contains the shema of the inputs, eventually some imports.
+May contain the prompting instruction but as of now, it is unstable.
+- Template directory => contains all the templated files with the expected structure.
+File names can be templated as well with between "$$" notation.
+Syntax is in the `src/filename-grammar.ohm`file and is mostly javascript like.
+- Components directory => contains partials

+As of now, the format of templated files is `ejs` but it may change in the future.

 ## Ideal worklow

 Right now, what we mostly see is either: